+As many churches/societies have social justice committees, I am frequently asked to do the Sunday Service/Meeting.
 Most Fellowships like a Sermon/Talk/Presentation of 20-30 minutes.
 Some like a 10 minute Q & A afterwards.
 Usually, I am asked to provide songs in place of hymns, but some churches like to keep their hymns as part of the service.
-I have an offertory song (satire) and a children’s song if requested.
-Some Fellowships like a musical service of 30-45 minutes.
-This means omitting or shortening some of the ritual elements.
+I have Readings, an offertory song (satire) and a children’s song if requested.
+Some Fellowships like a musical service that can range from 20-45 minutes.
+This can mean omitting or shortening some of the ritual elements.

 All of the booking info and sound requirements are at: